“Will this be an open casket funeral, or closed?” This is one question the funeral director will be sure to ask during the funeral arrangements.

 - It isn’t necessarily impolite to touch the body, but please keep in mind to be respectful at all times.
 This is to honor the family as well as the body of the decedent.

-- Be gentle when you kiss or squeeze the hand of the body.
+- Be gentle when you kiss or squeeze the decedent’s hand.

 - Sometimes people’s curiosity gets the better of them.
 I have actually had to stop people from trying to remove a wax plug from a bullet wound.
 That is absolutely forbidden.
-So please, be kind and respectful at all times.
+So please, be kind and show utmost respect at all times.

 - Ladies, wear pants or a longer skirt.
 No mini-skirts; I’ve seen too many women bend over the casket with a short skirt on.
 Just don’t.

-- Give the family space.
+- Give the grieving family space.
 Don’t spend all of your time at the casket.

 - The processional will occur when the service is complete.
 The funeral attendees will be ushered out by walking past the open casket.